 Topeka, KS 66606

-If you got dropped into the middle of the wilderness, could you survive?
-At survivor adventure camp, campers will learn basic survival skills in a fun and exciting hands-on way, while learning about the animals they may encounter.
-We will also learn about the first Americans of this area, the true experts at surviving in the wilderness, and explore their amazing survival expertise.
+Description: If you got dropped into the middle of the wilderness, could you survive?
+During this week, campers will learn basic survival skills in a fun and exciting hands-on way.
+Not only will we be meeting and studying various animals one might encounter in the wild, but we will also learn about the first Americans of this area and explore their amazing survival expertise.

-Grab a vine and swing around the world in search of rainforests during our journey to the jungle.
+Description: Grab a vine and swing around the world in search of rainforests during our journey to the jungle.
 We will learn about the plants and animals that call this lush forest home and why it is the most diverse eco-system on the planet.
-Join us for our final summer adventure!